The best presentations are conversations

 An example

-At a critically important presentation I once had to give as a former corporate executive working, the conversation was summarised as:
+At a critically important presentation I once had to give as a former corporate executive, the conversation was summarised as:

 I could have said: